Bucksnort Restaurant in Exira hiring now

 EXIRA — It took a little extra time but Brandon Wilkins says the Bucksnort Restaurant in Exira should be open for business soon.

-Wilkins said there was some work being done on the outside of the building, but they were still waiting on some state licensing.
+Wilkins said there was some work being done on the outside of the building, but they were still waiting on some state licensing issues.

 The restaurant will be very much like other locations, offering appetizers, burgers and sandwiches and pizza, but will also have a bar, and Wilkins said a volleyball court, and hopes to offer tournaments.